Mac-jie/Mac-jie/README.md

 - 👋 Hi, I’m @Mac-jie
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer vision
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Tensorflow, Retinex Theory
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...